samuelm/Zend-Framework-Skeleton/README.md

     `On *nix: echo 'backoffice.zfs.local' >> /etc/hosts`

 6. Duplicate the file application/config/environment.example.php and rename the copy to environment.php

 7. Import the db scheme located at /docs/sql/db.sql

+8. Create the storage directory for the ZF Tool

+    `zf --setup storage-directory`

+9. Setup the config file for ZF Tool

+     `zf --setup config-file`

+10. Modify the ~/.zf.ini file created and replace the content with the following

+    `basicloader.classes.0 = "Akrabat_Tool_DatabaseSchemaProvider"`

 That's it you can start now using the skeleton to build the next amazing app!